lvulliard/Brunner2019/README.md

 ### RNA-seq analysis

 Counts were generated using the *countExons.R* script.
+The corresponding feature counts are available from the GEO repository as well.
 See *RNA-DiffEq.ipynb*.

 ### Proteomics analysis

-See *MS-analysis.ipynb*.
-The statistical tests were done separately using Perseus.
+As described in the methods section of the article, the MS data were processed in Perseus (filtered for coefficients of variation bigger across conditions than between replicates, converted to z-score and compared with t-test between conditions of interest).
+See *MS-analysis.ipynb* for downstream analysis.

 ### Integration